This post may contain affiliate links. Please see my disclosure policy for details.

 Bus from Kochi Airport to Fort Kochi

-This is a great budget option at 90 rupees a head and it does have comfortable seats and air conditioning!
+This is a great budget option at 90 rupees per head and it does have comfortable seats and air conditioning!
 There is also the option for Non A/C but it would be pretty grim with the heat.

 The only downside is that these do have a strict schedule for timings.
 But, if you’re not in a hurry, it’s perfect.

 Day 1-2 explore the historic Fort Kochi

 Fort Kochi is the perfect starting place for your Kerala Itinerary.
-For such a small fishing town, this place a powerhouse of history!
+For such a small fishing town, this place is a powerhouse of history!

 The current history of Fort Kochi really began when a merchant sailor by the name of Vasco de Gama rediscovered the old spice trade route from Europe.
 He sailed from Portugal to India and landed on the shores of Kerala in 1501.